How to get the best boiler installation

 This is the pipework that takes water produced from the boiler away to the drain.
 External pipework should be kept to a minimum.
 If installation options only allow for external routing, the installer must ensure that the pipework is protected from freezing temperatures, in accordance with the manufacturer's instructions.

-Water treatment (cleansing and flushing - around £375, based on a three-bed semi-detached house with 10 radiators)
+Water treatment (cleansing and flushing) is around £375, based on a three-bed semi-detached house with 10 radiators.

-Plume effect (water vapour from the boiler flue)
+The plume effect is water vapour from the boiler flue.

 It's possible to take the plume away using an additional pipe called a plume management kit.

 Do you have the required heating controls?

 Do your radiators need replacing?

 Some older radiators may be inefficient or have internal corrosion - which means they may need replacing.
 Ask your installer's advice.

 New government legislation requires that each new boiler installation includes at least one of four energy-saving measures.
 You can choose from: flue gas heat recovery, load-compensating thermostats, weather-compensating thermostats or smart heating controls.

 Your installer should be able to talk you through the pros and cons of each and advise on the most appropriate for your home.